wandb/docs/docs/guides/hosting/self-managed/azure-tf.md

 Deployment option 3 consists of enabling the external `message broker`.
 This is optional because the W&B brings embedded a broker.
 This option doesn't bring a performance improvement.

-The Azure resource that provides the message broker is the `Azure Event Grid`, and to enable it, you will need to add the option `use_internal_queue = false` to the same `main.tf` that we worked on the [Deployment Recommended](#deployment---recommended-20-mins)
+The Azure resource that provides the message broker is the `Azure Event Grid`, and to enable it, you must add the option `use_internal_queue = false` to the same `main.tf` that you used in the [recommended deployment](#deployment---recommended-20-mins)
 ```bash
 # Spin up all required services
 module "wandb" {